 The Company evaluates goodwill for impairment annually, as well as whenever events or changes in circumstances suggest that the carrying value of goodwill may not be recoverable.
 The Company tests goodwill for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis on the first day of the fourth quarter (on or about August 1) or more frequently if indicators of impairment exist.
 In the first quarter of 2015, the Company implemented organizational changes designed to accelerate the Company's growth by increasing the speed and impact of its technological innovation.
 The organizational changes combine the Company's market and technology teams to address the evolving needs of the markets and customers the Company serves.
 The Company performed an impairment analysis immediately prior to and subsequent to the reorganization and evaluated goodwill for impairment as of the date of reorganization.
 The Company identified its reporting units to be its six operating segments.
 The performance of the test involves a two-step process.
 The first step of the impairment test involves comparing the fair values of the applicable reporting units with their aggregate carrying values, including goodwill.
 The Company determines the fair value of its reporting units using the income approach methodology of valuation that includes the discounted cash flow method, as well as other generally accepted valuation methodologies.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the Company performs the second step of the goodwill impairment test to determine the amount of impairment loss.
-The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit with the carrying value of that reporting unit.
+The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
 Based on this analysis, no impairment was identified.
 The Company's next annual impairment assessment will be performed as of the first day of the fourth quarter of fiscal 2015 unless indicators arise that would require the Company to re-evaluate at an earlier date.
-The following table presents the changes in goodwill during the first three months of fiscal 2015:
+The following table presents the changes in goodwill during the first nine months of fiscal 2015:

-I hree Month Ended

-Jar January 31, 2015

-Balance as of November 1, 2014 \$ 1,642,438

-Goodwill adjustment related to acquisition of Hittite (Note 16) 3,757

-Goodwill adjustment related to acquisition of Metroic (1) 117

-Foreign currency translation adjustment (4,519)

-Balance as of January 31, 2015 \$ 1,641,793
+Nine Months Ended Au igust 1, 2015 Balance as of November 1, 2014 \$ 1,642,438 Goodwill adjustment related to acquisition of Hittite (Note 16) 4,393 Goodwill adjustment related to acquisition of Metroic Limited (1) 118 Goodwill adjustment related to other acquisitions (2) 3,546 Foreign currency translation adjustment (10,114) Balance as of August 1, 2015 \$ 1,640,381

-(1) Represents changes to goodwill as a result of finalizing working capital adjustments related to this acquisition.
+- (1) Represents changes to goodwill as a result of finalizing working capital adjustments related to this acquisition. - (2) Represents goodwill related to other acquisitions that were not material to the Company on either an individual or aggregate basis.